-Set out below are the associate of the Group as at 31 December 2015 and 2014.
+Set out below are the associate of the Group as at 31 December 2016 and 2015.
 The entity listed below has share capital consisting solely of ordinary shares, which are held directly by the Group.
 The country of incorporation or registration is also their principal place of business, and the proportion of ownership interest is the same as the proportion of voting rights held.

-Name Name of Principal Place of business/ Issued and Principal country of paid up Equity holding Comp anies activities incorporation capital 2015 2014 RMB'000 % % (a)(b) LiuHe County YuKun Mining Co.
+Principal Place of business/ country of Issued and paid Equity holding Name of companies activities incorporation up capital 2016 2015 % % (a)(b) LiuHe County YuKun Mining Co.
 Ltd. ("Liuhe") ("柳河县钰坤矿业 有限公司") Gold exploration and production PRC 83,356 20.054 20.054

-- (ii) Investment in Liuhe (Cont'd) - (a) Audited by Shanghai Nexia TS Certified Public Accountants, PRC, for Group consolidation purposes. - (b) Not required to be audited under the laws of country of incorporation.
+- (a) Audited by Shanghai Nexia TS Certified Public Accountants, PRC, for Group consolidation purposes. - (b) Not required to be audited under the laws of country of incorporation.